pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

 #### Update items that support online update

-1. Check the status of the corresponding data synchronization task using `query-status <task-name>`.
+1. Check the status of the corresponding data replication task using `query-status <task-name>`.

     If `stage` is not `Paused`, use `pause-task <task-name>` to pause the task.